Kwiebs/Forpetswithlove/exampleSite/content/english/blog/how-to-introduce-new-cat-to-multi-cat-household.md

 ---
-title: "How to Introduce a New Cat to a Multi-Cat Household | For Pets With Love"
+author: For Pets With Love
+categories:
+- Cat Care
+datepublished: '2026-04-22'
-description: "Bringing a new cat home?
-Learn the best tips for introducing a new cat to a multi-cat household and ensure a peaceful transition."
+description: Bringing a new cat home?
+Learn the best tips for introducing a new cat to a multi-cat household and ensure a peaceful transition.
-author: "For Pets With Love"
-tags: ["introduce new cat", "multi-cat household", "cat introduction tips"]
-categories: ["Cat Care"]
 image: images/new-cat-multi-cat.jpg
+tags:
+- introduce new cat
+- multi-cat household
+- cat introduction tips
+title: How to Introduce a New Cat to a Multi-Cat Household | For Pets With Love
 ---

 # How to Introduce a New Cat to a Multi-Cat Household | For Pets With Love